kubernetes-sigs/cloud-provider-equinix-metal/README.md

 - No control plane load-balancing (or at least, none known to CCM)

 ### CCM Managed

-#### Equinix Metal Load Balancing

-If you have configured the CCM to use Equinix Metal Load Balancers (EMLB) for service load balancing, you can also choose to use EMLB for control plane load balancing.
-To enable control plane load balancing with EMLB:

-1. Create a Load Balancer using the Equinix Metal API or Web UI
-1. When starting the CCM
-   - set the [configuration](#configuration) for load balancing with EMLB, e.g. env var `METAL_LOAD_BALANCER=emlb:///<metro>`, where `<metro>` is the metro in which you want the CCM to create your load balancers
-   - set the [configuration](#configuration) for the control plane EIP tag, e.g. env var `METAL_LOAD_BALANCER_ID=<id>`, where `<id>` is the ID of the Load Balancer you created earlier

-When run with the correct configuration, on startup, CCM will automatically update your Load Balancer to send traffic to your control plane nodes.

 #### Elastic IP Load Balancer